How to Set Up a Network¶

 complex cost and demand functions.
 Note that all network components need access to certain network attributes

-such as the number of vertices and links \(n\) and \(m\), as well as the the mappings of node labels
+such as the number of vertices and links reference

 to the Shared